 The following is a quick introduction to the scripting engine of Textual.

-Scripts are designed to create custom commands which can be performed from the main input text field of Textual.
+A script can be used to create a custom command which can be accessed through the main input text field of Textual.

-Right click the file and select the option to open the scpt file with Textual.
+Control click (right click) the file and select the option to open the scpt file with Textual.

 Scripts are stored in the following folder: